W-David-Porter/acim/src/workbook/part-i/39-my-holiness-is-my-salvation/index.md

 We have already said that your holiness is the salvation of the world.
 ²What about your own salvation?
 ³You cannot give what you do not have.
-⁴A saviour must be saved.
+⁴A savior must be saved.
-⁵How else can a saviour teach salvation?
+⁵How else can a savior teach salvation?
 ⁶Today’s exercises will apply to you, recognizing that your salvation is crucial to the salvation of the world.
 ⁷As you apply the exercises to your world, the whole world stands to benefit.